 e.
 Little attention devoted to education of Africans.

 f.
-Little infrastructure built in rural areas, where most of the population lived.
+Little infrastructure built in rural areas where most of the population lived.

-Independence, State Ownership,
+Independence, State Ownership, and Import

 Socialism, Capitalism, and Authoritarianism

 A. Historical Farming Practices